CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 ### Footer

-The footer contains a trademark piece of text and a series of icons that link to (virtual) social media sites to accommodate users who may want to visit the organisation's other online platforms.
-It is designed to be basic and simplistic and carry the kind of regular content you would expect to see on a modern-day website.
+The footer contains a trademark piece of text and a series of icons that link to (virtual) social media sites.
+This was implemented to accommodate users who may want to visit the organisation's other online platforms.
+It is designed to be basic, simplistic and carry the kind of regular content you would expect to see on a modern-day website.
 The colour scheme matches the nav bar to ensure consistency.

 ![Footer bar in desktop view](/assets/images/docs/footer-screenshot.png "Footer bar in desktop view")